 Bone broth has been touted as the latest greatest health food.
 That is probably an exaggeration.
-But a little bone broth from time to time is apparantly good for bone health (has calcium, magnesium and phosphorus), joint health (osteoarthritis) and sleep (due to Glycine).
-It is good for breaking a fast due to the nutrient density.
-And because of the fat (gelatin) and it is a great addition for people on a Keto diet as it keeps you satiated for long.
-We had half a cup and was not hungry for 24 hours.
-And you can use bone broth for cooking.
-Sauté vegetables in it, add to meats, cook rice or cauliflower with it and so much more.
-And scoop up the bone marrow from inside the bone which is a good source of Vitamin K2 that is apparantly good to reduce plaque build up on teeth.
+But a little bone broth from time to time is apparently good for bone health (contains calcium, magnesium, and phosphorus), joint health (osteoarthritis), and sleep (due to Glycine).
+It is good for breaking a fast due to its nutrient density.
+And because of the fat (gelatin), it is a great addition for people on a Keto diet as it keeps you satiated for a long time.
+We had half a cup and were not hungry for 24 hours.
+You can also use bone broth for cooking.
+Sauté vegetables in it, add it to meats, cook rice or cauliflower with it, and so much more.
+And scoop up the bone marrow from inside the bone, which is a good source of Vitamin K2 that is apparently good for reducing plaque buildup on teeth.

 Cook Times : 24-30 hours

 Unlike ordinary Cassia Cinnamon you find in the stores, Ceylon Cinnamon has low Coumarin levels, so it won't damage your liver, especially if you are a regular Cinnamon tea drinker.
 Besides Ceylon Cinnamon is mild, yet slightly sweeter.
 It is not spicy like store bought Cassia Cinnamon, but has hints of cloves and citrus with wonderful subtle aroma.